 From the Campaign to re-elect Rep. Don Manzullo (R., 16th District)…

-[ROCKFORD] – Congressman Don Manzullo unveiled his latest TV ad today that highlights his opponent’s record of reckless spending and confirms Manzullo is the only candidate in the race serious about cutting wasteful Washington spending, balancing the budget, and paying down the national debt.
+“This is yet another instance that confirms I’m the only candidate in this race who is serious about cutting spending, balancing the budget, and paying down the national debt,” Manzullo added.

-- American Conservative Union lifetime scores: Manzullo 96, Kinzinger 72.
+- American Conservative Union lifetime scores: Manzullo 96 (#1 in Illinois ), Kinzinger 72.

 - Americans for Prosperity: Manzullo A+, Kinzinger B.

 - National Journal (conservative composite score): Manzullo 74, Kinzinger 58.

 Manzullo has been endorsed by every conservative organization that has given an endorsement in this race, including:

 - Gun Owners of America